articleIcon-icon

 Withholding personal income tax from your California employee

-On top of withholding federal taxes such as Medicare and Social Security taxes, employers in California are also responsible for withholding and paying state-specific taxes from the employee’s payroll.
+On top of managing federal taxes such as Medicare and Social Security taxes, employers in California are also responsible for withholding and paying state-specific taxes from the employee’s payroll.
 One of these employer payroll taxes in California is personal income tax (PIT), which is a tax on the income of California residents.

 Deel US Payroll